 - The opportunity to present their information surrounding an event

 - An advisor, who is a member of the Merrimack College community, which the student(s) must arrange for themselves

 - Advisors may not be attorneys.
 Attorneys may only participate in very limited circumstances where a student has pending criminal charges that are related to the matter being discussed in the hearing.
-Please see the Director of Community Standards for the rules regarding attorney participation.
+Please see the Assistant Dean of Students for the rules regarding attorney participation.

 - To present a reasonable number of witnesses and/or written character references at hearings

 - The opportunity to question, directly or indirectly, people presenting testimony against them

-- To submit an appeal or petition to the Dean of Students (or designee) for Student Conduct Board cases or cases heard by the Director of Community Standards, or to the Director of Community Standards (or designee) for administrative hearings.
+- To submit an appeal or petition to the Dean of Students Office.
 All appeals should be submitted in writing within three working days from the date that the student is notified of the findings or when new information becomes available

 The College expects that its students will abide by federal and state law in addition to the Community Standards.
 Violations may be addressed through the college’s disciplinary system, through civil/criminal courts, or through both.
 When student conduct may have violated federal or state law, Merrimack College may take action against the student prior to, simultaneously with, or following civil or criminal proceedings at the discretion of the Dean of Students or designee.